“Hemorrhoids”, “hemroids”, “haemorrhoids”, or “Piles” (much easier to spell) are sadly a very common side effect of pregnancy.

 - Take the pressure off.
 Sit on a donut, or in a chair that allows you to adjust where your tush hits the seat (think: rocking chair vs straight-backed chair).

 - Keep clean.
-Use a peri-bottle or water wipes to clean the area, and to prevent irritation of sensitive tissue.
+Use a peri-bottle or bidet attachment to clean the area, and to prevent irritation of sensitive tissue.

-- Get your Elsa on.
+- Ice.
 Use a carefully placed ice pack to provide comfort and reduce swelling.

-- Spa day!
+- Soak.
 Give your bum a warm Epsom salt bath in either a regular tub – or a Sitz bath if you don’t have time for a full on spa session.

-- Meet your new BFFs, Tucks.
-With maximum strength witch hazel, Tucks reduce inflammation, provide comfort, and can be placed on a pad and worn throughout the day.
+- Witch Hazel Pads.
+Tucks reduce inflammation, provide comfort, and can be placed on a pad and worn throughout the day.
 Just don’t shake one out of your pant leg at the grocery store.
-Not that I’ve done it.
-Twice.
-DON’T JUDGE ME.
+Don't ask me how I know.